PaulMagos/ASUS-UX430UNR-OPENCORE/README.md

 I have noticed a really nice thing, for me both 13 and 21 layouts are inject-ing audio at 44.100 Hz and that gives me a crackling sound, so i've managed it with SoundSource by changing it at 48000 Hz, better.
 I don't know if there's another option for solving this problem, for me is ok.

 #### What's working?
-Everything, except fingerprint and original wifi (waiting for xyzstd), if you want you can change it with a compatible one.
+Everything, except als, fingerprint and original wifi (waiting for @zxystd), if you want you can change it with a compatible one.
 I don't like this solution.

 ##### SSDTs
 The SSDTs that I'm using are the same as hieplpvip, and one made by me for injecting USBs so I can turn off ELAN fingerprint sensor (YES, it will not work).